Ecuador Tours

 Most famous for the Galapagos Islands, Ecuador tours also showcase the mainland’s spectacular scenery, wildlife, history and rich Andean culture.

-Straddling the equator which inspired its name, tiny Ecuador is easy to explore, from the Pacific Coast to the towering snow-capped volcanoes of the Andes and then back down again into pristine Amazon rainforest!
+When visiting South America, travellers could easily spend all their time in just Ecuador – so diverse are the landscapes.
+Straddling the equator which inspired its name, tiny Ecuador is easy to explore, from the Pacific Coast to the towering snow-capped volcanoes of the Andes and then back down again into pristine rainforest.
 The towns of Quito and Cuenca are treasure troves of historic architecture, with beautiful churches, convents and museums.

 For information on the Galapagos Islands, please click here.